auperatech/VMSS2.0/docs/node_guide.md

 There are two exceptions to this rule:
 - Nodes taking an input of `DetectionPacket` can also take `TrackPacket` objects, however nodes taking an input of `TrackPacket` may not take `DetectionPacket` objects
-- Nodes taking an input of `PacketBase` objects can take any packet as input

 ## Graph IO